 In addition to seeing this information about each job, you can look into the status/progress of each table/file defined in the job.
 Each table/file will be displayed under Execution Components.
 It includes information such as Time taken for processing, Rows Masked per Minute, Rows Masked, Rows Remaining, Number of columns/fields having Non-conformant data, etc. It also gives the option for viewing logs for individual tables/files.

-(i) Execution components grid supports sorting and filtering on ID, Table Name, Status and Rows Masked columns.
+- On hovering on the column name, the information about column is displayed in the tooltip. - The execution components grid supports sorting and filtering on ID, Table Name, Status and Rows Masked columns.